jameslevi/sprite/README.md

 2. Supports png, gif, jpg, bmp and webp icons.
 3. Automatically generate css class for each icon.

+**INSTALLATION**
+1. You can install via composer using this command *"composer require-dev jameslevi/sprite"*.
+2. Create a folder for storing your icons.
+3. Create a folder from your public directory for storing your sprites.

 **CONTRIBUTE**
 For bug reports, commits and suggestions, you can email James Levi Crisostomo via nerdlabenterprise@gmail.com.